 On the day of the congregation please come to the Old Library dressed in your ceremonial attire at the time specified for a brief rehearsal.
 We will then process to the Senate House.

 Guests (a maximum of two) will need tickets to gain admission to the Senate House.
-If you have not collected these already, they should be waiting for you at the Porters' Lodge.
+Please let us know if any of your guests are under the age of 14.
+Your tickets will be sent by post to those based in the UK, or they will be waiting for you at the Porters' Lodge if you are based overseas.

-After the ceremony graduates and their guests are invited to tea in the Old Library.
+After the ceremony postgraduates and their guests are invited to tea.

 Correspondence and any queries should be directed to the Tutorial and Admissions Office (email@example.com, 01223 334244).